Moving frees the energy

 What I saw was a lady in pain – reliving her oldest of old wounds – as our explorations brought them flooding to the surface.
 And in that moment I realised quite how powerful running is as a tool to shift our old patterns, and to heal.

 Deep emotion will stop us in our tracks.
 It will prevent us from being able to breathe effectively; the lungs, as a conduit for our breath, and our heart are intrinsically connected.
-If we’re carrying pain – old or new – in our heart and it’s brought to the surface (by moving differently), then this will challenge our breathing…then as we move this pain in its home, the heart, we may choke up and break down, as this lady did.
+If we’re carrying pain – old or new – in our heart and it’s brought to the surface (by moving differently), then this will challenge our breathing…then as we move this pain in its home, the heart, and bring it closer to the surface, we may choke up and break down, as this lady did.

 By contrast, one other lady on the same course, found incredible depths of joy from the very same work… in moving her body in different ways, and by freeing herself from previous confines of ‘what was’, she mobilised oodles of fun and joy in her running.

-It was a true pleasure to watch unfold – because this is what understanding our running differently can create!
+It was a true pleasure to watch unfold – because this is what understanding our running in different ways can create!

 And yet the first lady was the real star of the day for me…because she truly allowed her old, deep pain to surface – it is from there that the healing could occur.